rohitshakya/Get_Block_Implementation/README.md

-<center><h1> Get Block Algorithm </h1></center>
+<center><h1> Buffer cache and Get Block Simulation </h1></center>

 <br>

 Academic project to implement Getblk.
 We are aiming to simulate buffer management in UNIX system.
+This project was my first application in Msc in Operating System.<br>
+            By developing this project I assimilate and learnt about:
+          <br>Scenarios of retrieval of buffer.
+          <br>Structure of the buffer pool and buffer header.
+          <br>Algorithms for Reading and writing disk blocks.
+          <br>Working in Multiprocessing environment of a computer application.</p>
+           January 2020 - March 2020

 ## Language used :